1 Bg 9-1972: The Most Confidential Knowledge

 > contaminations.

-> be of lower birth-women, vaisyas [merchants] and
+> be of lower birth-women, vaisyas [merchants], as well as

 > devotional service there is no distinction between the

-> lower and higher classes of people.
+> lower or higher classes of people.
 In the material

 > person engaged in transcendental devotional service to the